Cash vs Accrual Accounting: What’s The Difference?

 • Cash-basis accounting: Records transactions when cash is exchanged.

-• Accrual Accounting: Records transactions when earned/incurred; provides fuller financial picture
+• Accrual accounting: Records transactions when earned/incurred; provides fuller financial picture

-• Key Differences: Timing, complexity, financial picture, GAAP compliance, suitability for business types
+• Key differences: Timing, complexity, financial picture, GAAP compliance, suitability for business types

-• Choosing Factors: Business size, industry norms, growth plans, operational complexity, available resources
+• Choosing factors: Business size, industry norms, growth plans, operational complexity, available resources

-• Legal Considerations: IRS restrictions, tax implications, revenue thresholds for method selection
+• Legal considerations: IRS restrictions, tax implications, revenue thresholds for method selection

 Introduction